avergnaud/nmap/README.md

 ---

-Nmap's scanning process typically consists of two distinct phases:
-1. Host Discovery: Determines if the target is alive (reachable on the network).
-2. Port Scanning: Identifies open ports on the target.

 | sudo ? | commande | description |
 | ------------- | ------------- | ------------- |
 | sudo | nmap | *Host discovery* : cf `nmap -sn`. *Port Scanning* : Nmap uses a TCP SYN Scan `-sS`  |
 | | nmap | *Host discovery* : cf `nmap -sn`. *Port Scanning* : falls back to a TCP Connect Scan `-sT` |

 During host discovery: if the target does not respond to these probes, Nmap assumes the host is down and skips the port scanning phase.
 However you can skip this phase with the `-Pn` option, instructing Nmap to assume the target is alive and proceed directly to port scanning.